UPDATE: Antiretroviral Therapy

 For patients receiving tenofovir:

-For patients initiating a tenofovir-containing regimen, clinicians should calculate glomerular filtration rates at baseline, 1 month, and then at least every 3 to 4 months thereafter.
+For patients initiating a tenofovir-containing regimen, clinicians should calculate glomerular filtration rates at initiation of therapy, 1 month after initiation of therapy, and then at least every 4 months thereafter.

 For patients receiving indinavir:

 Clinicians should counsel patients receiving indinavir to drink at least 48 ounces of fluid per day.

 HIV infection has been associated with several renal complications that may lead to renal insufficiency or failure.66,67 Renal impairment necessitates dose adjustment or discontinuation of many antiretroviral agents (see Appendix A).